Dear Nana Ajoba

 In loving memory of my dear Nana, who peacefully departed from us this morning.
 Although circumstances prevent me from being there in person for his final moments, I find solace in expressing my feelings and paying tribute to him through these words.

-Nana wasn't just an academic mentor; he accompanied me to art classes, supported me during late-night dance practices, stood by me during competitive exams, and served as a movie-watching partner throughout my teenage years.
-His faith in God took us on journeys across India, fulfilling wishes he made for our academic and career success.
+Nana wasn’t just an academic mentor; he was there for me in every part of my life.
+He accompanied me to art classes, exams, and competitions, supported me during late-night drama practices in college, and stood by me through competitive exams.
+He was also my movie-watching partner and companion for sweet indulgences throughout my teenage years.
+His strong faith in God led us on journeys across India, fulfilling the wishes he had for our academic and career success.

-Our relocation to a distant new house became a subtle factor in altering our relationship dynamics.
-Eventually, I ventured out of Pune for my education and career, establishing a new life in Bangalore.
-As I delved into the exploration of the world, carving out my own path and expanding my family, the time spent with Nana gradually diminished.
-Subsequently, the direct interactions dwindled further due to the decline in his hearing.
+Years passed, and I grew into a college-going young girl.
+My world became more centered around my friends than my family.
+We moved to a new house further away, and these changes subtly shifted our relationship dynamics.
+Eventually, I left Pune to pursue my education and career, starting a new life in Bangalore.
+As I ventured out into the world, carving my own path and expanding my family, the time I spent with Nana gradually lessened.
+Over time, our interactions became even more limited due to his declining hearing.

-Beyond his positive attributes, Nana, like any person, had his flaws.
-He could be a bit lazy and slightly clumsy, traits that sometimes irked those around him.
-However, for me, these imperfections were overshadowed by the overwhelming love he bestowed upon me throughout my childhood.
+Nana, like anyone, had his flaws.
+He could be a bit lazy and slightly clumsy, traits that sometimes annoyed those around him.
+However, for me, these imperfections were overshadowed by the immense love he gave me throughout my childhood.
+And of course, as a child, I didn’t have to worry about compensating for these flaws, so it's easy to see things that way.

-As I pen down these words, I feel a sense of lightness and gratitude for the happy childhood he provided.
-Nana may have had his complexities, but to me, he was an Ajoba whose contributions echo through the memories that continue to guide me through life's challenges.
+As I write these words, I feel a sense of lightness and gratitude for the happy childhood he gave me.
+Nana may have had his complexities with others, but to me, he was an Ajoba whose love and influence continue to resonate through the memories that guide me through life's challenges.

-In tribute to Nana, a pillar of my past, whose influence has shaped the person I am today.
+In tribute to Nana, a pillar of my past, whose profound influence has shaped my life.

 Mugdha, 22-11-2023